irthomasthomas/Observer/README.md

 ```

 ---
-### Accessing from Your Phone or Laptop (Docker)
+### Accessing from Your Phone or Tablet (Docker)

+Running an inference server on another device on the network is fully supported, just place the address to the OpenAI-compatible server from within the self-hosted webpage.

-If you want to access your self-hosted Observer from another device on your local network (like a phone or laptop), you need to make one small change to disable authentication.
+If you want to access your self-hosted Observer from another device that can't self host its own webpage (phones or tablets), you need to make one small change to disable authentication.
+This is due to Auth0 strict origin policy.

 1.  **Edit the `docker-compose.yml` file:**
     ```yaml